Contributing

 pnpm format:check) - New features include tests

-- New tools follow the
+- New skills follow the

-BaseTool<T>pattern - Breaking changes are documented
+BaseSkill<T>pattern - Breaking changes are documented

 License